drchung5/killrcoda-sandbox/AC100-lab02/steps/step05.md

-In this step you will insert some data into the table and retriebe it.
+In this step you will insert some data into the table and retrieve it.